5 Segmentation

 inf 0

 Perfect.
 While you are not an expert on imputation, you now get the gist.
 Correcting your data for missing values is a tedious and critical component of these exercises.
-There doesn’t tend to be one best way, and your methods are often judgment calls.
-For example, if 40% of your data is missing, do you perform a similar exercise to what we just saw?
-It may depend on why the data is missing.
-The point here is to think about what you are doing in the context of your goal.
+There doesn’t tend to be one best way and your methods are often judgment calls.
+If 40% of your data is missing do you go through a similar exercise to what we just saw?
+Probably not, but it may depend on why the data is missing.
+The point here is to think about what you are doing in the context of what you are trying to accomplish.

 5.2.3.1 Discretizing our numerical variables

 Many operations (such as latent class regression) require discreet data.
 There is some art to this part of the exercise.
 However, there are several ways to approach it.
 We’ll do it in a couple of different ways.
-We’ll start by creating a couple of other appropriate data structures for our segmentation methods.
+We’ll start by creating a couple of different data structures that are appropriate for our segmentation methods.

 Let’s begin by creating a new data frame to work with.
 We’ll use data frames and tibbles interchangeably.
-We have yet to speak about tibbles.
+We haven’t spoken about tibbles.
 Tibbles are a Wickham construct for working in the tidyverse.
-They functionally act like data frames but have some features that generally make them a little friendlier to work with.
-However, specific legacy packages require data frames.
+They functionally act like data frames, but have some features that generally make them a little friendlier to work with.
+However certain legacy packages require data frames.
 This is one of the peculiarities of R that you won’t find in Python.
 This can also be frustrating.

 #-----------------------------------------------------------------